 My cousin Shani, is the perfect illustration of this idea; feeling frumpy at her fortieth birthday, Shani undertook to overhaul her health habits and transform her body.

 By her forty-first birthday, Shani had gone from a size twelve to a size two (definitely a bikini body)!
 But here’s the kicker: she only weighed twenty pounds less than she had weighed ten sizes ago!
-She too used this bikini body workout to get her bikini body.
+She too used this beach body workout to get her bikini body.

 She had burned a fair amount of fat, and she had also added muscle, which weighs more than fat.
 Your scale can “lie” to you like that, but your eyes and your clothing won’t.